Without the Fusion

 miFoot Bunion Correction

-Mifoot Bunion Correction procedures are the collaboration of traditional methods of bunion correction and transforming the methods into a minimally invasive approach.
-Instead of performing lengthy incisions to make bone cuts, surgeons use specific instrumentation to perform the same methods of treatment which reduce the size and number of incisions.
+Mifoot Bunion Correction procedures take traditional concepts of bunion treatment and transform them into a minimally invasive approach.
+Instead of using large incisions to make bone cuts, surgeons use specific instrumentation to achieve the same correction through tiny incisions.

 Traditional Bunion Surgery